Aeonium lindleyi Webb & Berthel.

 Aeonium lindleyi subsp. lindleyi, Sempervivum lindleyi

 Aeonium lindleyi is a succulent plant that forms small bushes with numerous branches carrying small rosettes of yellowish-green to dark green leaves.
 It grows up to 20 inches (50 cm) tall.
 Individual rosettes are up to 3.6 inches (9 cm) in diameter.
-Fleshy leaves are slightly sticky, covered with hair, up to 1.8 inches (4.5 cm) and up to 0.6 inch (1.5 cm) wide.
-The flowers are star-shaped and yellow in color.
+Fleshy leaves are slightly sticky, covered with short soft hairs, up to 1.8 inches (4.5 cm) long and up to 0.6 inch (1.5 cm) wide.
+Flowers are yellow, star-shaped and appear in late spring to early summer.